mathias-mrsn/snowcrash/level12/README.md

 cat: /tmp/flag: No such file or directory
 ```

-This does not work because the env variable has been set only for me not for the server.
+This does not work because the environment variable has been set only for me, not for the server.

 ```shell
 $ vi /tmp/GETFLAG